 10 facts about early child development as a social determinant of health

-Addressing ECD means creating the conditions for children prenatal to 8 years to thrive equally in their physical, social/emotional, and language/cognitive development.
+Addressing ECD means creating the conditions for children – from gestation to 8 years of age – to thrive in their physical, socio-emotional, and language/cognitive development.

-Safe, cohesive, child-centred neighbourhoods, communities, and villages matter for early child development.
+Safe, cohesive, child-centred neighbourhoods, communities, and villages matter for early child development greatly.

 High quality early childhood care and education programs can improve children’s chances for success in later life.
 Investing in early interventions timed to take advantage of crucial phases of brain development is necessary for all children.
 In particular it can improve the lives of the most disadvantaged and vulnerable children and their families, with profound consequences for societies at large.

 In order to improve the state of early child development, governments as well as the global communities need to continuously improve the conditions for families to nurture their children by addressing economic security, flexible work, information and support, health and quality childcare needs.
 Barriers of access to programs and services need to be removed for ALL children.

 Early child development is a cornerstone of human development and should be central to how we judge the successfulness of societies.
 Measuring the state of early child development with a comparable approach throughout the world will provide a way for societies to judge their success.
 Success in the area of early child development requires a partnership, not only among international, national, and local agencies but, also, with the world’s families.

 Many in the international development community agree that child survival and child development are not in conflict but program financing in the international development community has not yet reflected this understanding.
 As a result while we are experiencing impressive progress in a few survival indicators such as reducing the under 5 mortality rate, we are lagging behind in reducing the number of children who fail to achieve their full development potential.